 What might have happened.

 The kids wanted to go to the pool.
 For hours, they have hollered at their mama until she was on the verge of losing her mind.
 She put a swimsuit on her body, packed those kids up and went to the pool.
 On the way out the door, her verbally abusive husband said something awful about the hair on her legs.
 Shaving is a luxury because she’s working full-time and just trying to keep everyone alive.
 There is a locker room at the pool, so she grabbed her razor and planned to shave there.
 Then her autistic five-year-old ran out of the locker room before she could finish.
 She chased him out of the locker room and now she’s sitting on the edge of the pool so he doesn’t drown.
 Someone grabbed video and posted it to Reddit.
-Now she insta-shamed on The View by women who never asked any questions.
+Now she is being (literally) instashamed all over the internet by people who failed to ask any questions.

 That’s not a real story.